pndurette/pybatchexecute/README.md

 # pybatchexecute

 > Python package to ease interactions with Google's `batchexecute` batch RPC system.
-It assists in preparing requests for it and decoding the response.
+It assists in preparing requests for it and decoding responses returned from it.

 This package codifies the research of Ryan Kovatch[^1] and Boudewijn van Groos[^2] about Google's `/batchexecute` endpoint used accross Google Web applications.